robotpy/robotpy.github.io/community.md

 Teams that use RobotPy
 ----------------------

 Here is a list of teams that are known to have used RobotPy over the years, and that have publicly released their source code for others to learn from.
+Is your team using RobotPy?
+Add it to the list by [editing this page on github](https://github.com/robotpy/robotpy.github.io/blob/master/community.md)!

 {% for year in page.teamlist %}
 ### {{ year[0] }}